tanjera/screeps/readme.md

 ### Population Demand

 If a colony isn't doing so well- maybe its remote mine was attacked, its colony ran out of energy, or a server restart wiped out the population.
 Each time the codebase goes to spawn a creep, it tallies up the ideal requested population (a total of listPopulation for all Sites based in that room) and sees how much of the goal population even exists.
 If main.js defines that W18S43 should have 20 creeps between its colony, mining, and remote mining... but only 10 exist... which means it is at 50% of its goal, then it will spawn the next creep at 50% of its target level.
 So if the next creep was to have 30 body parts, then it will only spawn with 15.
 As a colony fills its population to 100%, the spawns will spawn at 100% of the target creep level.
 For this reason, without needing any adjustments to the code in main.js, a colony can die off (due to attack, lack of energy, server restart) and still revive itself.
 Miners and burrowers are one of the first to spawn, and they will spawn at low levels with few body parts, and work to renew the colony to its full operations.

-### Task System

-To save CPU and prevent 3 creeps from trying to do a job that only takes 1 creep, I implemented a task system.
-Every pulse cycle (see "Pulsing"- but at a full CPU bucket, this is roughly every 8 ticks), the codebase scans all active rooms and compiles a task list to memory.
-Every creep without a task will search through the task list and pick up a task.
-Some tasks have a creep limit of 1 or 2 creeps, to limit 2 creeps from picking up the same small pile of energy.
-Creeps will continue to run the task until it is complete or until a specified timer runs out.
-Tasks are also automatically sorted by priority, for example, carriers will deposit energy into the spawn before depositing excess into storage.
-The Sites.Industry() system also creates tasks of an "industry" type for couriers (mineral carriers) to load and unload labs, terminals, and storage.

 ### Pulsing